Consumer Advice > Product FinderOctober 09, 2009

-Buying an Exterior TV Antenna
+Buying an Exterior TV Antenna?

 I am looking for a outside antenna.
 My government coupon expired.
 I would also be interested in how to make one.

-By Arlene C. from UT
+By arlene caldwell from UT

 You might go to your local recylcing place for parts if you make one, or go to your local dump [if it's possible] and look in their metal area to see if they have one.
 If you have private dump yards sometimes they keep things and you could call and see if they have one.
 Put an ad on craigslist.
 Somebody might have one in their basement or garage they want hauled away.
 Call companies that deal in scrap metal?